knorth55/robotiq_2f_gripper/README.md

-# robotiq_85_gripper
+# robotiq_2f_gripper

-Common packages for the Robotiq 85 Gripper provided by Stanley Innovation
+USB driver packages for the Robotiq 2Finger Gripper Original work provided by Stanley Innovation

 Defaults to 'ttyUSB0' and 115200 baud rate